 How to Become a Human Resources Manager

-Human resources managers plan, coordinate and oversee the recruiting, interviewing and hiring of new staff.
-They consult with company executives on strategic planning and serve as a key link between an organization’s management and its employees.
+HR managers plan, coordinate and oversee the recruiting, interviewing and hiring of new staff.
+They consult with company executives on strategic planning and serve as a link between an organization’s management and its employees.

-“It’s all about what we can do for the people and the culture of an organization,” said Lisa Jammer, an SNHU adjunct faculty member and HR director in Texas.
+“It’s all about what we can do for the people and the culture of an organization,” said Lisa Jammer, a Southern New Hampshire University (SNHU) business programs adjunct and HR director in Texas.
 “We’re in the people business.”

 Ready to learn how to become a human resources manager?
 A human resources degree can help you get started in this evolving field.

-HR departments also act as an important bridge between company employees and company leaders, mediating workplace conflicts, ensuring compliance with employment law and regulations and working with executives on long-term strategic planning.
+HR departments also act as an important bridge between company employees and company leaders, mediating workplace conflicts, ensuring compliance with employment laws and regulations and working with executives on long-term strategic planning.

-Human resources managers are leaders within HR departments, overseeing the functions of an organization that take care of its workers.
-The role can vary depending on where you work, but many of the core responsibilities of human resources managers are consistent across organizations.
+Human resources managers are leaders within HR departments, overseeing the functions of an organization that takes care of its workers.
+The role can vary depending on where you work, but many of the core responsibilities are consistent across organizations.

-According to the U.S. Bureau of Labor Statistics (BLS), day to day tasks for human resources managers include:
+According to the U.S. Bureau of Labor Statistics (BLS), day-to-day tasks include:

-- Coordinate and supervise the work of HR staff
+- Coordinating and supervising the work of HR staff

-HR managers also often lead a team of human resources staff, including recruiters and specialists in the areas of compensation and benefits, talent development and labor relations.
+HR managers can also lead a team of human resources staff, including recruiters and specialists in compensation and benefits, talent development and labor relations.